chesterbeckett/chesterbeckett.github.io/_posts/2024-08-19-EnableMFA.md

 - **Phase 2**: Beginning in early 2025, MFA enforcement gradually begins for sign in to Azure CLI, Azure PowerShell, Azure mobile app, and IaC tools.
 Some customers may use a user account in Microsoft Entra ID as a service account.
 It's recommended to migrate these user-based service accounts to secure cloud based service accounts with workload identities.

-## Enable basic MFA, no license required
+## Enable Basic Entra ID MFA, No Entra ID Premium License Required

-You can enable basic MFA without the need for a Premium Entra License.
+You can enable Basic Entra ID MFA without the need for a Premium Entra License.

 Open the Azure Portal: